-The most popular restaurants to visit when near Helsinki Station are Hard Rock Cafe Helsinki, Ravintola Karljohan, and Kappeli.
+The most popular restaurants to visit when near Helsinki Station are Hard Rock Cafe Helsinki, Kappeli, and Löyly.

-Check out the nearby Observatory hill, Well Park, and Esplanadi.
+Check out the nearby Observatory hill, Well Park, and Kolmikulma.

-While nearby, you can check out Ateneum Art Museum, Museum of Modern Art Kiasma, and The National Library of Finland.
+While nearby, you can check out Ateneum Art Museum, The National Library of Finland, and National Museum of Finland.